-One key starting point (and one that I see many advisors miss) is to simply ask for permission to move forward with the discovery process.
-“Mr. Client, in order to effectively seek solutions to your concerns, I’d like your permission to ask you a few simple questions, is that OK?”
+One key starting point (and one that we see many financial professionals miss) is to simply ask for permission to move forward with the discovery process.
+“Mr. Prospect, in order to effectively seek solutions to your concerns, I’d like your permission to ask you a few simple questions, is that OK?”
 How simple and unobtrusive is this?
 This question alone sets the stage for the discovery process, and places your prospect on notice that you're initiating the fact-finding stage of your meeting.
 Instead of simply leading into questions without formalizing the process, your prospects will have the working-knowledge and the level of input they need to have during this phase of the sales cycle.

 Give Prospects Control

-Financial professionals should primarily engage in broad-based, open-ended, questions that will set your prospects at ease.
-They will feel in control because they're able to decide how much information they're comfortable with providing to you.
-A financial professional should build on previous responses and drill-down on any areas that need further clarification.
-I suggest modeling the verbal tone and body language of the prospect, as this establishes a level of camaraderie.
+Financial professionals should primarily engage in broad-based, open-ended, questions that will set prospects at ease.
+Prospects will feel more in control because they're able to decide how much information they're comfortable with providing to you.
+Build on previous responses and drill-down on any areas that need further clarification.
+We suggest modeling the verbal tone and body language of the prospect, as this establishes a level of camaraderie.
 You are in this together to help determine the proper plan for their future.

 Use Logic Questions

-I like using logic questions: “If this event takes place, how do you foresee this playing out?”
+We like using logic questions: “If this event takes place, how do you foresee this playing out?”
 Allow prospects to forecast their perceived solutions.
-At this stage of the process, I keep my questions simple.
+At this stage of the process, keep questions simple.
 Convoluted or two-part questions should be avoided.
 Ask your prospects straightforward questions that cover one topic at a time.
-And it is best to ask for one answer at a time, so that one question leads to the next.
+It is best to ask for one answer at a time, so that one question leads to the next.

 Provide the Reasons for Your Questions

 Prospects like to know where your questions are headed.
 If they are uncertain or suspect you’re leading them, they may feel you are trying to manipulate them and control the meeting.
 Explain the relevance of sensitive questions in the overall aspect of problem solving.
-Successful advisors use the analogy of a doctor not being able to provide the proper medical recommendation and outcome without knowing a patients history.
+Successful financial professionals often use the analogy of a doctor not being able to provide the proper medical recommendations without knowing a patient's history.
 “How can I recommend something that will help you without knowing the sensitive nature of what ails you?”
-At times I offer something of a personal nature from my life as support for the question being asked.
+At times you may want to offer something of a personal nature from your life as support for the question being asked.
 “Can I tell you something of a personal nature?”
 This question can be used to open up this area of the discovery process.